 Distance: 320 km

-Venturing north today, we leave the desolation of the pans behind and make our way up to the mighty Chobe River.
-The Chobe area is known for the huge herds of elephants and other animals that are attracted to drink from the river.
-This afternoon we enjoy an extensive boat cruise within Chobe National Park.
-Gliding close to the banks we hope to approach the animals from the river for close up viewing.
-Our cruise will explore the Chobe River front and a section of the Namibian side of the Chobe River.
-Back on land, we cross the border into Zimbabwe and make our way to the GREENFIRE LODGE VICTORIA FALLS.
-The lodge is centrally situated and within walking distance of the falls and all other attractions.
+Venturing north today, we make our way to the slow, placid Chobe River, an ideal habitat for hippos and crocodiles, and an attraction to some of the biggest herds of elephant and buffalo on earth.
+This afternoon we enjoy an extensive boat cruise on the river, within Chobe National Park.
+Gliding close to the banks, we hope to silently approach the animals that come down to the river to drink.
+Back on land, we cross the border into Zimbabwe and make our way to our accommodation for the next two nights.
+The lodge is centrally situated and within walking distance of the Falls and other attractions.

 Chobe National Park, Extensive boat cruise on the Chobe River